PGY1 Residency Structure

 Hospital Pharmacy Practice

-Major Project
+Research Project

 Professional Development

-This longitudinal rotation is structured to provide the resident experience in self-evaluation of his or her strengths, progress throughout the residency, areas for improvement and goals.
+This longitudinal experience is structured to provide the resident experience in self-evaluation of his or her strengths, progress throughout the residency, areas for improvement and goals.
 Self-evaluations will be completed and discussed between the resident and residency leadership on a quarterly basis then incorporated into each resident’s personal development plan.

 Rotations